 If you look outside, you are likely to see some kind of trees.
 We all know that forests have a lot of different trees, but did you know that there are also different kinds of forests?
 This lesson will explore a type of forest known as temperate.

 A valley is a type of landform found in areas with hills or mountains.
 In this lesson, learn about different types of valleys, how they are created, and some famous valleys around the world!

 49. Washington, D.C.
 Facts: Lesson for Kids

-Did you know Washington, D.C., wasn't always the capital of the United States?
-Find out more about the history of Washington, D.C., and what makes it is such a special city.
+Did you know Washington, D.C. wasn't always the capital of the United States?
+Find out more about the history of Washington, D.C. and what makes it is such a special city in this lesson.

 50. Waterfall Facts: Lesson for Kids

 Waterfalls are one of nature's most beautiful attractions!
 In this lesson, learn some new facts about waterfalls.
 Find out about some of the most famous waterfalls in the world.

 51. Yangtze River Facts: Lesson for Kids